On recordThis profile is no longer actively maintained, with the information now possibly out of date

 Studies have estimated that Energa's plants contribute significantly to the deterioration of health in Poland.
 The pollution emitted by the Ostrołęka A (decomissioned) and Ostrołęka B power plants was estimated to result in 129 premature deaths annually, 1,370 years of life lost and more than 30,000 lost work days.
 The Elbląg plant is estimated to contribute to 16 premature deaths each year, 165 years of life lost and about 3,500 lost work days.
-The planned Ostrołęka C coal power plant would further increase these impacts.
-It is estimated that over its 40 years projected lifespan it would be responsible for: between 900 and 2,000 premature deaths, over 3,000 cases of bronchitis, and between 50,000 and 100,000 cases of asthma attacks in children.
-Lost working days would amount to approximately 420,000 (Lifting Europe's Dark Cloud, 2016).
+The planned Ostrołęka C gas power plant would further increase these impacts.

-Energa operates coal, hydropower, wind, biomass, and photovoltaic power plants with a total capacity of approximately 1.3 GW.
-Energa's electricity generation is 57% based on coal power.
-This share will increase when Energa starts operating the new 1,000 MW Ostrołęka C coal power plant.
+Energa operates coal, hydropower, wind, biomass, and photovoltaic power plants with a total capacity of approximately 1.38 GW.
+Energa's electricity generation is 61% based on fossil fuels.
+This share will increase when Energa starts operating the new 1,000 MW Ostrołęka C gas power plant.